MOHAPY24/tabsh/README.md

 4. Use `tabsh` through the provided wrapper script (`tabsh.sh`) for now.
 5. Only a limited set of basic commands are translated—full language coverage is still in progress.
 6. Translating complex pipelines or redirections is not fully supported yet.
+7. No terminal is guaranteed to work best with tabsh, as most terminals have rendering issues involving Arabic/RTL text.

 ---